te-online/docker-contao/README.md

 ### Simple Example

-Let's say you keep your files in `$PATH` and your personalised Docker image is called `conato-personalised`, then you would run your website as:
+Let's say you keep your files in `$CONTAO_PATH` and your personalised Docker image is called `conato-personalised`, then you would run your website as:

     docker run --rm -it \
         -p 8080:80 \
-        -v $PATH/files/:/var/www/html/files/ \
+        -v $CONTAO_PATH/files/:/var/www/html/files/ \
-        -v $PATH/templates/:/var/www/html/templates/ \
+        -v $CONTAO_PATH/templates/:/var/www/html/templates/ \
-        -v $PATH/system/config/localconfig.php:/var/www/html/system/config/localconfig.php \
+        -v $CONTAO_PATH/system/config/localconfig.php:/var/www/html/system/config/localconfig.php \
-        -v $PATH/app/config/parameters.yml:/var/www/html/app/config/parameters.yml \
+        -v $CONTAO_PATH/app/config/parameters.yml:/var/www/html/app/config/parameters.yml \
         conato-personalised

-This basically mounts your files from `PATH` to the proper locations in `/var/www/html` of the container and bind its port `80` to port `8080` of your server.
+This basically mounts your files from `CONTAO_PATH` to the proper locations in `/var/www/html` of the container and bind its port `80` to port `8080` of your server.
 Thus, you should be able to access the Contao instance at `example.com:8080`.

+#### About mounting of config files

+Take note that `$CONTAO_PATH/system/config/localconfig.php` and `$CONTAO_PATH/app/config/parameters.yml` need to exist on your local machine.
+Otherwise docker might create them as directories.
+If you mount existing or empty config files, you might need to attach to the container once it's running to adjust permissions on those files (This is a short command to do just that `docker exec -it $(docker ps -aqf "name=app") bash -c 'chown www-data:www-data /var/www/html/app/config/parameters.yml && chown www-data:www-data /var/www/html/system/config/localconfig.php'`).
+Otherwise contao will not be able to install, because it cannot overwrite or read the files.

+If you want to start with a fresh install and you're okay with using a docker-volume to store your config files, you can just omit mounting the config files.

+#### Database

 Depending on your configuration you may want to link a MySQL container etc.